Catalog Description

 Methods of Evaluation

-- Example: Students are asked to create a portfolio website showcasing their skills in Interaction Design.
-They will design the layout, navigation, content, and branding for the site, as well as design and implement the interactive and animated features.
-Students will be required to showcase examples such as navigation, forms or user inputs, examples of graphics or images that have been animated as well as create text to accompany the examples explaining the techniques utilized.
-Rubric Grading.
+• Example: Students are asked to create a portfolio website showcasing their skills in Interaction Design.
+They will design the layout, navigation, content, and branding for the site, as well as design and implement the interactive and animated features for a target audience.
+Students will be required to showcase their research, development of prototypes, and final product and address how the user's needs were met through their choices.

-- Example: Students are given an image to use in a webpage.
-They are asked to repeat the image five times and with each iteration they are expected to animate it using only CSS.
+• Example: Students are given an image to use in a webpage.
+They are asked to repeat the image five times and with each iteration, they are expected to animate it using only CSS.
 They can modify scale, color, position, filter effect, translation, shape, or any other possible combination.
-Rubric Grading.

 Repeatable